Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 These scripts are designed to process the raw data for the microelectrode array network formation concentration-response assay.

 Briefly, cortical cells are grown on 48-well microelectrode-containing plates.
 On each plate, 6 compounds are tested at 7 concentrations, plus 6 control wells.
 Each group of compounds and concentrations is replicated on 3 plates.
 The test compounds are added to the wells on days 0, 5, and 9.
 The electrical activity of the neurons are recorded as the network develops, on days 5, 7, 9, and 12.
-The recording provide a lot of information concerning the general activity, organization, and connectivity of the neurons in each well.
-These scripts calculate several parameters from the recordings in order to describe these 3 aspects of the developing neuronal networks.
+The recordings provide a lot of information concerning the general activity, organization, and connectivity of the neurons in each well.
+These scripts calculate several features from the recordings in order to describe these 3 aspects of the developing neuronal networks.

 We want to graph the dose response for each compound and each endpoint, calculate an EC50 value, and determine if the compound is positive hit.
 These scripts transform the raw the recording data into a long file format.
 Then, the data can be process with the functions in the ToxCast Pipeline to fit the dose response curves and determine the hit calls for each compound.

 ## Acknowledgements

 These script rely  heavily on functions in the packages `sjemea` and `meadq`, available on github.
-The scripts in these packages are availabe on GitHub and contain most of the functions used to calculate the parameter values in these scripts.
+The scripts in these packages are availabe on GitHub and contain most of the functions used to calculate the feature values in these scripts.

 ## How to use these scripts